Jewels of Gwahlur: Reprint history

-The collections King Conan (Gnome Press, 1953) and Conan the Warrior (Lancer Books, 1967) republished the story.
+The collections King Conan (Gnome Press, 1953), Conan the Warrior (Lancer Books, 1967), and Jewels of Gwahlur (Grant, 1979) republished the story.
 It has more recently been published in the collections The Conan Chronicles Volume 2: The Hour of the Dragon (Gollancz, 2001) as "Jewels of Gwalhur" and The Conquering Sword of Conan (2005) under Howard's original title, "The Servants of Bit-Yakin".

 Adaptations

-Roy Thomas and Dick Giordano adapted the story in Marvel Comic's "Savage Sword of Conan" magazine #25 in 1977.
-In 2008, that adaptation was reprinted in the trade paperback collection "Savage Sword of Conan" Volume 3.
+Roy Thomas and Dick Giordano adapted the story in Savage Sword of Conan #25 in 1977.
+This version places the story some time after the events of 'Red Nails', which was previously published in the same magazine.
+In 2008, Dark Horse Comics reprinted the story in the third volume of their collection of the magazine.

-P. Craig Russell also adapted the story in Dark Horse comics in 2005 as a three issue mini-series and collected in 2006 as a hardcover book.
+P. Craig Russell adapted the story for Dark Horse Comics in 2005 as a three issue mini-series, collected in a hardcover in 2006.

 An audiobook edition was narrated by Phil Chenevert in 2013 and released by LibriVox in the public domain.

 Oxford University Press has published a "graded reader" version in their "Dominoes" series.